 While some additional external safety features require further study (e.g. rear telescopic arm), others, such as 360° cameras, and stop arm extenders that impose a physical barrier, are more widely available and have been shown to help deter passing motorists and significantly reduce violations.
-For example, a recent school bus safety pilot study in the U.S. saw an 89% reduction in violations with the implementation of extended stop arms on a sample grouping of school buses in Charlottesville, Virginia.
+For example, a recent school bus safety pilot study in the U.S. saw a 89% reduction in violations with the implementation of extended stop arms on a sample grouping of school buses in Charlottesville, Virginia.
+Specifically, "[...] on the three test routes, there were 55 violations between May 7 and 18 without the use of the extended stop arms, but between May 21 and June 5, the number of violations were reduced to six, an 89 percent improvement."
 In addition, many manufacturers now offer 360° exterior cameras that provide a full view around the exterior of the bus to detect and protect pedestrians.
 On their own, camera technologies and barrier arms that intentionally block adjacent lanes of traffic are effective add-on features to complement the current exterior bus design.
 Together, these features can form an effective system to help reduce dangerous infractions by passing motorists.